 Each year, observers of this day get together and take part in fundraising events, charity runs, tea parties – anything to get the conversation going.
 Typically, these events are run because someone has a relative or friend who suffers from this disease.
 But you do not need to know someone personally affected by Fibromyalgia to make a difference.

 Symptoms of Fibromyalgia may include heightening skin sensitivity – especially to pain, muscle stiffness, some difficulties sleeping, problems with memory and concentration, extreme tiredness, and headaches.

 Sufferers may also find that lifestyle changes may help, and there’s plenty of support groups available via healthcare services keen to offer support.
 Furthermore, while support groups are not always suitable for everybody, doctors will advise personal treatment plans, such as diaries and similar support options, to help people cope with such changes in their lifestyle.

-How to Observe Fibromyalgia Day
+How to celebrate Fibromyalgia Day

 Charity sports events, bake sales, community gatherings – there’s plenty you can do to support the cause and get the word out there.
 When it comes to charitable support and spreading awareness about anything, there is no such thing as too small of a contribution.